janschreier/PartialScreensharer/README.md

 Have you whished to share only a part of the screen?

 ## Requirements
-* Build with .net 6.0.1 and thus requires .net 6.0.1 runtime
+* Build with .net 8 and thus requires the respective .net runtime

 ## Usage with Teams:
 1. Start Partial Screensharer